-Many cases of emotional affairs and texting begin innocently enough, perhaps around a common interest, such as a shared project at work.
+Many cases of emotional affairs and texting begin innocently enough, around a common interest, such as a shared project at work.

 But flirtatious texting often quickly accelerates into assuming new personas that become increasingly compelling.
 This reinforcement is constrained only by how willing the participants are to continue to text one another (Lieblum & Dooring, 2002).

-Emotional cheating on your partner essentially denies them the fullest degree of your capacity for emotional attachment.
+Emotional cheating on your partner denies them the fullest degree of your capacity for emotional attachment.
 They are unaware that you spend time sharing intimate thoughts and feelings with an unknown other.